Sallenmoore/foundryvtt-docker/data/Data/modules/rp-names/INSTRUCTIONS.md

 -   **Saved Configurations**: View and delete default and custom configurations that have been saved via the refresh button on the Token HUD.
 -   **Saved Names**: All AI-generated names are stored here.
 Names for new tokens can be sourced from this archive under specific conditions mentioned in the tool's settings.
--   **Saved Descriptions**: New token descriptions, in addition to being stored on the actor's sheet, are saved here.
-You can regenerate or delete these descriptions.

 **Preference Panels**:
 <a href="./img/foundry/saved-configs.jpg" target=_blank>